 The on-board system readiness function is available on all scan tools.
 This function indicates the status of each OBD II monitor.
-One parameter identification display (PID) on a Rotunda New Generation STAR (NGS) Tester 007-00500 summarizes the status of all monitors for a TRIP SET as "Yes" or "No." A Trip must be completed to establish entry conditions necessary for the monitoring of the Catalyst Efficiency Monitor test.
+One parameter identification display (PID) on a Rotunda New Generation STAR (NGS) Tester 007-00500 summarizes the status of all monitors.